ma321b/banker-algo-solver/README.md

 # Banker's Algorithm Solver

-Solves the Banker's algorithm problems arising in the Operating Systems to determine if a state is safe.
+Solves the Banker's algorithm problems arising in the Operating Systems to determine if a system state is safe.

 ## Tech stack:
 * Flask for backend
-* React for frontend
+* Plain JavaScript for frontend
 * Deployment on heroku free tier

 # Disclaimer